Auxiliary Batteries are used to operate appliances while you are away from mains 240v power,

 need an efficient way of charging this battery using the cars

-alternator, and most importantly, a way of isolating auxiliary
+alternator, and most importantly, a way of isolating the auxiliary

-starting battery, so that it is not compromised and you will always be
+starting battery, so that your starting battery is not compromised, and so you will always be

 you should be thinking about how big a battery can you fit, and less

-about how small and cheap a battery you can get away with, the larger
+about how small and cheap a battery you can get away with, now I know money does not grow on trees, however the larger

-the battery the less percentage wise you will be draining it, and the
+the battery the less percentage wise you will be draining it each day, and the

-longer it will last for you, both in power usage, and battery in life
+longer it will last for you, both in power usage (battery capacity), and battery in life

 (longevity), with the

-extra advantage of some extra capacity available if needed.
+extra advantage of some extra capacity available to you if needed.